Soft Theorems in Chern-Simons Matter Theories: Introduction

-where we have introduced the gauge one form $\mathbb{A}=A_{\mu}dx^{\mu}$ and the product is to be understood as the wedge product $\wedge$.
-When $\left\{ c_{4},c_{5}\right\} =\left\{ \frac{3}{2},\frac{3}{5}\right\} $, $\mathcal{S}_{CS}$ becomes a Chern-Simons term \cite{Miskovic:2005di} and is gauge invariant up to a boundary term\footnote{For non-abelian Chern-Simons term, the action is also shifted by a constant which is referred to as the winding number \cite{Dunne:1998qy}.
-This does not affect the path integral since for appropriate values of $\kappa$, the winding number is $2\pi$ times an integer and hence leaves $e^{i\mathcal{S}}$ invariant. }.
-Note that if $A_{\mu}$ were abelian, only the first term in $\mathcal{S}_{CS}$ would be non zero and it would be gauge invariant by itself.
+In the case of QED, the gauge field is Abelian and hence the last two terms vanish.
+The first term by itself is then the Abelian Chern-Simons term.
+For QCD, the deformation becomes gauge-invariant (up to a boundary term) when $\left\{ c_{4},c_{5}\right\} =\left\{ \frac{3}{2},\frac{3}{5}\right\} $.
+Then $S_{\text{CS}}$ becomes the non-Abelian Chern-Simons term.\footnote{For non-Abelian Chern-Simons term, under large gauge transformations the action is also shifted by a constant which is referred to as the winding number \cite{Dunne:1998qy}.
+This does not affect the path integral since for appropriate discrete values of $\kappa$, the winding number is $2\pi$ times an integer and hence leaves $e^{\mathrm{i}S}$ invariant.}